Obstructive sleep apnea: Muscle tone

-Individuals with decreased muscle tone and increased soft tissue around the airway, and structural features that give rise to a narrowed airway are at high risk for OSA.
-Men, in which the anatomy is typified by increased mass in the torso and neck, are at increased risk of developing sleep apnea, especially through middle age and later.
+Individuals with decreased muscle tone and increased soft tissue around the airway, and structural features that give rise to a narrowed airway, are at high risk for OSA.
+Men, in whom the anatomy is typified by increased mass in the torso and neck, are at increased risk of developing sleep apnea, especially in middle age and later.
 Typically, women experience this condition less frequently and to a lesser degree than do men, owing partially to physiology, but possibly also to differential levels of progesterone.
 Prevalence in post-menopausal women approaches that of men in the same age range.
 Women are at greater risk for developing OSA during pregnancy.

 Medication and lifestyle

-Lifestyle factors such as smoking may also increase the chances of developing OSA as the chemical irritants in smoke tend to inflame the soft tissue of the upper airway and promote fluid retention, both of which can result in narrowing of the upper airway.
-Cigarettes may also have an impact due to a decline of blood nicotine levels, which alters sleep stability.
-Smokers thus show a higher risk to develop OSA, but the effect of cigarettes on increased OSA is reversible with the cessation of smoking.
-Children exposed to cigarette smoke may also develop OSA as the lymphadenoid tissue will proliferate excessively in contact with the irritants.
+Lifestyle factors such as smoking may also increase the chances of developing OSA, as the chemical irritants in smoke tend to inflame the soft tissue of the upper airway and promote fluid retention, both of which can result in narrowing of the upper airway.
+Cigarettes may also have an impact due to a decline in blood nicotine levels, which alters sleep stability.
+Smokers thus show a higher risk of developing OSA, but the effect of cigarettes on increased OSA is reversible with the cessation of smoking.
+Children exposed to cigarette smoke may also develop OSA, as the lymphoid tissue will proliferate excessively in contact with the irritants.
 An individual may also experience or exacerbate OSA with the consumption of alcohol, sedatives, or any other medication that increases sleepiness as most of these drugs are also muscle relaxants.
 Allergic rhinitis and asthma have also been shown to be implicated in the increased prevalence of adenotonsillar hypertrophy and OSA.

 Genetic

 OSA also appears to have a genetic component; those with a family history of it are more likely to develop it themselves.
+This could be the result of both direct genetic contributions to OSA susceptibility.
+Or it could be from indirect contributions via 'intermediate' phenotypes such as obesity, craniofacial structure, neurological control of upper airway muscles, and of sleep and circadian rhythm sleep problems.

+Several genes connected with sleep apnea have been identified, including DLEU1, DLEU7 CTSF, MSRB3, FTO, and TRIM66.